Edda Göring: Early years

 Edda grew up at Carinhall and like other daughters of high-ranking Nazi leaders and officials she was called Kleine Prinzessin ("Little Princess").
 When she was one year old, the journalist Douglas Reed wrote in Life that she was "a sort of Nazi Crown Princess."

 In 1940, the Luftwaffe paid for a small-scale replica of Frederick the Great's palace of Sanssouci to be built in an orchard at Carinhall for her to play in.
 Some 50 metres long, 7 metres wide, and 3½ metres high, this had within it a miniature theatre, complete with stage and curtains, and was known as Edda-Schlösschen ("Edda's little palace").

 In 1940, Der Stürmer magazine printed a story alleging that Edda had been conceived by artificial insemination.
-A furious Göring, who already despised Streicher, demanded action by Walter Buch, the supreme Nazi Party regulator, against the editor, Julius Streicher.
+A furious Göring, who already despised the editor, Julius Streicher, demanded action by Walter Buch, the supreme Nazi Party regulator, against him.
 Buch declared he was ready to "stop that sick mind once and for all," but Hitler intervened to save Streicher and the outcome was that he was stripped of some honors, but was allowed to go on publishing Der Stürmer from his farm near Nuremberg.